JosefMontag/covid19_tests/README.md

 ### About this data

-Testing data is critical to our understanding of dynamics of the COVID-19 pandemic and the responses of individual governments and their efficacy. "**Test!
+"**Test!
 Test!
-Test!**" is WHO's core prescription.
+Test!**" is WHO's core prescription to treat the COVID-19 pandemic.

+Data on testing is critical to our understanding of dynamics of the COVID-19 pandemic and the responses of individual governments and their efficacy.

 This is a **public repository for international data on COVID-19 testing volumes** with the goal to provide analysis-ready data for  analyses of the pandemic and testing policies.